 The four years of the IDCORE training programme including credit bearing taught courses, research skills development, the industry based research project and cohort development activities.
 Icons are defined in the course descriptors.

 Courses are taught and examined by the IDCORE partners with most appropriate skills and facilities.
-The timetable of delivery across semesters 1 and 2 enables students to be in residence on campus when the universities are best placed to deliver the taught programme.
-Industry-academic interaction occurs during the whole programme.
-Industry input provides underpinning material for the initial, taught phase, while the latter, company-based research phase is supplemented by additional taught material whose delivery will build on students' expanding experience.
+The timetable of delivery across semesters 1 and 2 enables students to be in resi-dence on campus when the universities are best placed to deliver the taught programme.

 The management element is delivered in open/distance learning style by a combination IDCORE academics and practitioners from collaborating companies.
-Industry input into the taught component will see three industry-led courses; an introductory group project; a major interdisciplinary group design project, and a specialist summer school (at HR Wallingford).
+Industry input into the taught component will see three industry-led courses; an introductory group project; a major interdisciplinary group design project, and a specialist summer school.